Good Fibrations through the Modal Prism: Modal Fibrations

-in which the bottom right square is a $\bang$-naturality square.
-The map $f$ is a ${\bang}$-fibration if and only if the connecting map $\gamma$ is an equivalence for all $y : Y$, and this happens if and only if the bottom right square is a pullback.
-But the bottom right square is a pullback precisely when $\fst : \dsum{y : Y} \bang \fib_f(y)\to Y$ is ${\bang}$-{\'e}tale.
+in which the bottom right square is a ${\modal}$-naturality square.
+The map $f$ is a ${{\modal}}$-fibration if and only if the connecting map $\gamma$ is an equivalence for all $y : Y$, and this happens if and only if the bottom right square is a pullback.
+But the bottom right square is a pullback precisely when $\fst : \dsum{y : Y} {\modal} \fib_f(y)\to Y$ is ${{\modal}}$-{\'e}tale.

-On the other hand, the last condition implies the middle two by simply transporting the properties.
-Each of the middle two also imply the last by the uniqueness of each factorization.
+On the other hand, the fourth condition implies the second and third by simply transporting the properties.
+Each of the second and third also imply the fourth by the uniqueness of each factorization.
 Without loss of generality, consider the second condition.
-The $\bang$-connected factor of $f$ is always a $\bang$-equivalence, so if the modal factor of $f$ is $\bang$-{\'e}tale then the $\bang$-connected/$\bang$-modal factorization is a $\bang$-equivalence/$\bang$-{\'e}tale factorization and so is equal to the canonical one by the uniqueness of such factorizations. \end{proof}
+The ${\modal}$-connected factor of $f$ is always a ${\modal}$-equivalence, so if the modal factor of $f$ is ${\modal}$-{\'e}tale then the ${\modal}$-connected/${\modal}$-modal factorization is a ${\modal}$-equivalence/${\modal}$-{\'e}tale factorization and so is equal to the canonical one by the uniqueness of such factorizations. \end{proof}

-As a corollary, we can prove that $\bang$-fibrations are closed under pullback by piggy-backing off the closure of $\bang$-{\'etale} maps under pullback.
+As a corollary, we can prove that ${\modal}$-fibrations are closed under pullback, and give a descent theorem for $\modal$-fibrations. \begin{cor} Let

-\begin{cor} ${\bang}$-fibrations are closed under pullback.
-In the following pullback square, if $f$ is a ${\bang}$-fibration, then so is $g$.
+be a $\modal$-cartesian square.
+If $f$ is a fibration, then so is $g$.
+In particular, $\modal$-fibrations are closed under pullback. \end{cor} \begin{proof} Consider the following cube:

-\end{cor} \begin{proof} Pulling back the ${\bang}$-modal factor of $f$ along $y$ yields the ${\bang}$-modal factor of the pullback of $f$ along $y$.
-If $f$ is a ${\bang}$-fibration, then its ${\bang}$-modal factor is ${\bang}$-{\'e}tale, and so its pullback is also ${\bang}$-{\'e}tale by Corollary 6.1.10 in \cite{RijkeThesis} (which proves that $\bang$-{\'e}tale maps are closed under pullback).
-But then the pullback of $f$ is a ${\bang}$-fibration, as we wanted. \end{proof}
+By hypothesis, the front face is $\modal$-cartesian and, since $f$ is a $\modal$-fibration, so is the rightmost face.
+Therefore, by Lemma \ref{lem:composing.cartesian.squares}, the diagonal square is $\modal$-cartesian.
+Then, by Theorem \ref{thm:modal.descent}, the back face is a pullback.
+Then, by Lemma \ref{lem:composing.cartesian.squares} again, the leftmost face is $\modal$-cartesian, which shows that $g$ is a $\modal$-fibration. \end{proof}